 We generally extend credit terms for sales to our customers which exposes us to credit risk.
 If we are unable to collect our accounts receivable balances as anticipated, our operating results and financial condition will be harmed.
 A number of factors contribute to this risk, including our ability to adequately assess a customer's creditworthiness and financial condition, changes in a customer's financial condition and/or liquidity, our ability to timely collect our accounts receivable from customers, disagreements with customers on invoiced balances and economic downturns or other unanticipated events impacting a customer's ability to pay.
 Furthermore, some of our international customers operate in countries with developing economies, volatile financial markets or currency regulations that impact their ability to make payments in U.S. dollars.
-The COVID-19 pandemic has also presented financial challenges to numerous businesses, including delays in collections from some of our international customers in emerging markets and, if prolonged, may result in liquidity issues leading to heightened difficulties with collections.
 While we take measures to pursue collections on our accounts receivable, we have from time to time written down accounts receivable and written off doubtful accounts and may need to do so in future periods.
 The determination of allowances for doubtful accounts involves significant judgment, and if we underestimate our allowance for doubtful accounts, we will have to make further write-downs.
 Such write-downs or write-offs could negatively affect our operating results for the period in which they occur and could harm our cash flow or our financial condition.